Virginia Avenue Tunnel

-The Virginia Avenue Tunnel is a railroad tunnel in Washington, D.C. owned by CSX Transportation.
+The Virginia Avenue Tunnel is a pair of railroad tunnels in Washington, D.C. owned by CSX Transportation.
 It is part of the CSX RF&P Subdivision and serves freight trains along the eastern seaboard routes, providing a bypass around Union Station.

-The double-tracked tunnel is located under Virginia Avenue SE, from 11th Street SE to 2nd Street SE.
+The pair of single tracked tunnels is located under Virginia Avenue SE, from 12th Street SE to 2nd Street SE.
 The eastern portal connects to the Anacostia Railroad Bridge and the CSX Capital Subdivision.
 At the western end the RF&P Sub runs to the Long Bridge into Virginia.

-CSX rebuilt the tunnel to replace its deteriorated structure and increase capacity to allow double-stacked containers to pass through.
+CSX built the tunnels to replace a single tunnel constructed in 1870–1872 by the Baltimore and Potomac Railroad (B&P).
+That tunnel had deteriorated over the prior 140 years and CSX needed to increase the capacity to allow double-stacked containers to pass through and to allow for traffic in both directions in preparation for expected increases in rail traffic due to the widening of the Panama Canal.
 Construction began in 2015 and the project completed in 2018.
+The new tunnels were extended to 12th St SE, where the old one had ended at 11th St. SE.

 History

-The tunnel was constructed in 1872 by the Baltimore and Potomac Railroad (B&P), later controlled by the Pennsylvania Railroad.
-It originally served the B&P station on the present-day site of the National Gallery of Art, on the National Mall at 6th & B Street NW (today's Constitution Avenue).
+The tunnel was constructed in 1870–1872, and finished on January 13, 1872, by the B&P and later controlled by the Pennsylvania Railroad (PRR).
+It originally served the B&P station on the present-day site of the National Gallery of Art, on the National Mall at 6th & B Street NW (today's Constitution Avenue) and was part of a branch line between Bowie and Alexandria that gave the PRR access to DC and the south.
 The tunnel was built using the cut and cover method.
 It was constructed of ashlar stone for the sidewalls, and brick and stone for the arches.
 In 1904 the tunnel was extended to its present length due to a track relocation.

 Initially the tunnel served both freight and passenger service until Union Station's opening in 1908, and since that time it has been freight-only.
 The tunnel's second track was removed in 1936 to accommodate electrification and increasingly large railroad equipment.

 Tunnel modifications

 In 2008, CSX proposed to modify or replace the tunnel to provide room for a second track and sufficient height to allow use of double-stack freight cars and autoracks.
 The railroad also planned to address the tunnel's deteriorated structure, in particular its cracked masonry and failing drainage system.

-CSX sought government funding in a public-private partnership as part of its National Gateway initiative.
-In 2011, CSX announced that it would fund the tunnel project itself.
+CSX initially sought government funding in a public-private partnership as part of its National Gateway initiative, but in 2011, it announced that it would fund the tunnel project itself.

 In 2012, CSX and government agencies considered four design alternatives for a new tunnel, conducting public outreach meetings, and preparing an environmental impact assessment for each of the alternatives.
-A final decision on the selected alternative was expected in spring 2013.
+A final decision on the selected alternative was expected in spring 2013, but did not come until 2014.